George Wharton Pepper Middle School is an abandoned school in Philadelphia, Pennsylvania.

-Flooding of the school was a constant issue due to its location at the lowest elevation point in the neighbourhood.
+Flooding of the school was a constant issue due to its location at the lowest elevation point in the neighborhood.
 2 During Hurricane Floyd in 1999, the basement was under nine feet of water and suffered $1 million in damages.

-Owing to declining enrollment, the Philadelphia School District opted to phase out Pepper Middle in March 2012, whereas the school would drop a grade letter each year before closing all-together in 2016.
+Owing to declining enrollment, the Philadelphia School District opted to phase out Pepper Middle in March 2012, whereas the school would drop a grade letter each year before closing altogether in 2016.
 5 The plan was accelerated, and in June 2013, Pepper Middle was closed.
 1 It had 413 students despite the school’s capacity of 1,176 pupils.
-Students at Pepper were moved to Tilden Middle School, whose overcrowding in the 1960’s led to the development of Pepper Middle.
+Students at Pepper were moved to Tilden Middle School, whose overcrowding in the 1960s led to the development of Pepper Middle.

 In mid-2018, Interface Studio, a firm contracted by the Philadelphia Redevelopment Authority, led a planning and feasibility study for 200 acres of land in Eastwick.
 2 The company recommended that Pepper Middle be demolished.